roddhjav/apparmor.d/docs/development/vm.md

     [tests]
     tests                             # Run the unit tests
-    autopkgtest osinfo                # Run the autopkgtest tests autopkgtest-update dist version   # Update the apparmor.d package on the test machine autopkgtest-log                   # Report all collected logs
+    autopkgtest osinfo                # Run the autopkgtest tests autopkgtest-update dist release   # Update the apparmor.d package on the test machine autopkgtest-log                   # Report all collected logs
     autopkgtest-rules                 # Report all generated rules
     init                              # Install dependencies for the integration tests